Noncommutative Chern-Simons theory and exotic geometry emerging from the lowest Landau level: Possible generalization to other FQH states

-(3) it is zero for empty and full filled Landau levels. \\ To make these statements clearer, here we present some examples.
-For the "hole" type $\nu=2/3$ state, ${\rm Rank}~K=2$, there are three orbitals in the elementary droplet and the last two orbitals are filled.
-Or the occupation function $n_m$ is $n_0=0$ and $n_1=n_2=1$ as defined in Eq.(\ref{sspin}).
-The corresponding guiding center spin is,
+(3) it is zero for empty and full filled Landau levels. \\ To make these statements clearer, we present some examples.
+For the hole-type $\nu=2/3$ state, ${\rm rank}~K=2$, there are three orbitals in the elementary droplet and the last two orbitals are filled, or the occupation function $n_m$ is $n_0=0$ and $n_1=n_2=1$ as defined in Eq.(\ref{sspin}).
+The corresponding guiding center spin is

-Similarly, for the "electron" type $\nu=2/5$ state, ${\rm Rank}~K=2$, the elementary droplet consists of five orbitals with the first two orbitals filled.
-The occupation function $n_m$ is $n_0=n_1=1$ and $n_2=n_3=n_4=0$, the guiding center spin is,
+Similarly, for the electron-type $\nu=2/5$ state, ${\rm rank}~K=2$, the elementary droplet consists of five orbitals with the first two orbitals filled.
+The occupation function $n_m$ is $n_0=n_1=1$ and $n_2=n_3=n_4=0$, and the guiding center spin is

 The above examples are the same as those given by Haldane\cite{haldane2}.